-To reboot the device, press 12 and then enter.
+To reboot the device, press 14 and then enter.
 Then press 1 and enter to continue.
 When the reboot is complete, reconnect to the device using either the optional console or the SSH method.
 Use the admin username and the password you created to login.
 You will be returned to the menu.

 You may optionally use the ping and trace functionality to confirm that the DHCPatriot device is functioning properly.
 Select an IP address to ping and trace that responds to both, and is beyond the default gateway of the DHCPatriot system (but is less than 15 hops away as the trace is limited to 15 hops).
-To ping test, press 10 and then enter.
+To ping test, press 10 (12 for IPv6) and then enter.
 The device will prompt you for the host.
 Type the aforementioned IP address.
 Press enter.
 Normal ping output will be displayed.
 It is up to you to interpret this output as the possibilities are to numerous to list here.
 Press enter to return to the main menu.
-To test trace, type 11 and then enter.
+To test trace, type 11 (13 for IPv6) and then enter.
 Type the aforementioned IP address.
 Press enter.
 Normal trace output will be displayed.
-It is up to you to interpret this output as the possibilities are to numerous to list here.
+It is up to you to the main menu.
+To test trace, type 11 (13 for IPv6) and then enter.
+Type the